OCamlverse/ocamlverse.github.io/content/help_wanted.md

 It's worth keeping in mind that making the ecosystem just a little more usable, especially at critical points, can have massive implications downstream.

-## Documentation

-- [odoc](https://github.com/ocaml/odoc/tree/master/src/odoc) (needs help, *high priority*):
-the new standard documentation tool for OCaml.
-Unfortunately, it still needs some love -- check out the Issues.
-This is a great place to contribute since a little effort on the documentation front can go a long way.
-- doc.ocaml.org (non-existent):
-We need to have a central site for documentation of all packages.
-Odoc already does a good job on package documentation generation.
-We would like the CI infrastructure to build docs for each package as it tests it.

 ## Web and Networking

 - [gRPC](https://grpc.io/): no support.